desmondcheongzx/bpf-scope/README.md

 `bpftool` should be available from an appropriate package in your Linux distribution.
 E.g. [Arch](https://archlinux.org/packages/community/x86_64/bpf/)

+## Usage

+To attach the TCP-BPF program, run `tools/load.sh tcp`.
+To detach it, run `tools/unload.sh tcp`.
+The bpf program's debugging output is sent to `/sys/kernel/debug/tracing/trace_pipe`.

+## BPF programming

+### TCP-BPF

+Notes on when socket operations trigger BPF programs can be found under `include/uapi/linux/bpf.h` in the kernel tree, or [here](docs/SOCKOPS.md).

 ## Benchmarking
 ### Install wrk2 benchmarker